WELCOME TO THE PANORAMA

 In English we use the term peripheral vision, for example when driving.
 But periphery usually only means the boundary or edge.
 We need clear words to think clearly ...
 For me, it is clear: My broadband field of vision has a periphery.

 A few people can do this straight away.
-I've noticed this particularly among artists, who i presume are used to looking at the whole panorama infront if them, inbetween specialised areas of a painting.
+I've noticed this particularly among artists, who i presume are used to looking at the whole panorama infront of them, in between specialised areas of a painting.
 Most people need a little help.

 If you put both your hands up infront of your eyes, you will get a feeling of how it is to see without any central focus point.

-Then, and this is far easier to do outside where things are moving: Find a blank wall, or a monotonous area of sky, anything which has no focal point, and focus on it – while looking at everything else.
-(If this is too difficult, then find a boring, unmoving focal point straight ahead, focus on it but concentrate on everything else.)
+Then go outside, this is far easier to do outside where things are moving: Find a blank wall, or a monotonous area of sky, anything which has no focal point, and look at it – but concentrate on everything else.
+(If this is difficult, then find a boring, unmoving focal point straight ahead, look at it but concentrate on everything else.)

-Another good idea is to find a blank sheet of A4, fold it in half (for some stability), and hold it sideways in front of your eyes.
+A good idea is to find a blank sheet of A4, fold it in half (for some stability), and hold it sideways in front of your eyes.
 Focus your eyes on it, but concentrate on and look at the interesting things happening all around it.
-Move it farther away, step by step, until it's a relaxed arms length away.
-Keep focusing on it but concentrating on everything happening all around it.
+Move it farther away, step by step, until it's a relaxed arm's length away.
+Keep focusing on it, but concentrating on everything happening all around it.

 My experience is that instead of looking at the world like a T.V. screen, it feels as though i'm right up inside the screen.
 The normal feeling of a subject looking at an object is considerably different.
 Broadbanding is a 'being with' what i'm seeing, instead of looking at it.

-Please continue with The Simple Sense of Now
+Please continue with Listening: The Simple Sense of Now